PET-CT technology shows biological activity within organs and can, therefore, detect cancer in the earliest stages.

-That’s why our medical team at Cancer Treatment Options and Management will help you get the most advanced diagnostic tools (like PET/CT) and genetic testing (like tumor DNA sequencing and liquid biopsy) as fast as possible.
+That’s why our Scientific Research and Advocacy Team at Cancer Treatment Options and Management will help you get the most advanced diagnostic tools (like PET/CT) and genetic testing (like tumor DNA sequencing and liquid biopsy) as fast as possible.
 And, most importantly, we’ll ensure the results of these tests are properly analyzed and put into immediate action for you.

 In other words, we’ll ensure you get the right testing done immediately – and then we’ll analyze the results and get you started on the right treatment ASAP.

 Speed and accuracy are the two most important factors in a successful treatment outcome.

 Take control over your cancer, today!
 And feel less stressed about your cancer care, instantly.
 Take the fastest path to your success and register now for a Precision Second Opinion with our Scientific Research and Advocacy Team.

 With cancer, every moment counts.
 Contact us today to discover how we can help you.
 You have nothing to lose and everything to gain.

 "I was impressed with the research and knowledge that Alex from CTOAM has.
 He’s explained everything along the way; I’ve come to trust him implicitly.
 He always gives me hope, which is a huge benefit.
 I’d recommend for anyone diagnosed with cancer to give CTOAM a call and use this service.
 A doctor’s just a doctor – meaning, they don’t have time to do the research that CTOAM does, plus they have to stick with the protocols of standard care." – Damian, CTOAM patient & colon cancer survivor